-The line between healthy and unhealthy relationships can get confusing once a relationship goes online.
-It’s not always clear what your digital relationship should look like, and different people may decide on different terms for their own arrangements.
+The line between healthy and unhealthy relationships can get confusing once online.
+It’s not always clear what your digital boundaries or relationship should look like.
+Different people may decide on different terms for their own arrangements.

 Is it okay to tag you in posts or check-in places together?

 Do we post our relationship status publicly?

 Is it okay to follow or friend other people in my life?

 What are the expectations for communication through texting or social media?

 Is it okay to use each other’s devices, and when if so?